 Finally, it’s about repetition.
 And this is perhaps the most straightforward part of the process.

-Unsurprisingly, we have our own hero line at SIM7 – we describe our agency as a ‘Lean, Mean Creative Machine’ – and this line appears on everything we touch.
+Unsurprisingly, we have our own hero line at SIM7 – ‘We are an agency that specialises in using language to create effective design’ – and this line appears on everything we touch.
 I say it at networking and in pitches; it’s front and centre on our website; it’s our main Google tagline; and it’s across all our socials and LinkedIn.
 Is it hitting home with our audience?
 Absolutely.
 Similarly, one of our clients is fanatical about their hero line: ‘Our family-run estate agency puts people first’ and their efforts have managed to shift public perceptions in a competitive market.

 As we become an ever more politically charged society, it’s likely that more and more political slogans will permeate into the national consciousness.
 They work.
 They influence audiences and create change.
 Which is exactly what every marketing department in every company in the land is trying to achieve.

 Perhaps it’s time to get your company hero messaging, er, done.

 Simeon de la Torre is the founder of SIM7 agency, Bristol’s lean mean creative machine.